Hear what members of our community have to say about high-density in the West End.

 "We are new residents of Wasaga Beach.
 When we first saw Shore Lane, we loved this beautiful, leafy green, peaceful community.
 In May we received a letter detailing a massive redevelopment of the lot immediately behind our home.
 And then I read about the lot owner - Mr. Tony Romanin.
-What hit me was that he was criminally charged with bid-rigging, a serious criminal offence under the Competition Act.
+What hit me was that he was criminally charged with a serious criminal offence.
 We decided to fight for the neighbourhood, and for good urban planning for all of Wasaga Beach.
 We cannot allow the future of Wasaga Beach to be decided by developers motivated by greed.
 Please urge the town to say no to high-density in the West End and an even bigger NO to developer driven urban planning."

 Resident on Shore Lane